 Get ready to scream—beyond the signature thrill rides—when you visit Halloween Horror Nights at Universal Studios Hollywood.
 And we don’t mean just from the usual thrill rides.
 In this series of incredibly popular scare-fest nights, the theme park turns into a haunted nightmare that will likely scare the willies out of the most stoic of visitors.

-The mazes of 2017 include “American Horror Story: Roanoke”, based on the popular FX series; “The Shining,” inspired by Stanley Kubrick’s classic horror film; “Saw,” tied to the horror-film series’ October debut, Jigsaw; and “Insidious: Beyond the Further,” a paranormal fright-fest that offers a kind of preview for the 2018 thriller, Insidious: The Last Key.
+The latest maze, inspired by season one of Netflix’s hit series Stranger Things, is slated to come to life at Universal Studios Hollywood on September 14, 2018.
+Past mazes have included “American Horror Story: Roanoke”, based on the popular FX series; “The Shining”, inspired by Stanley Kubrick’s classic horror film; “Saw”, tied to the horror-film series’ October debut, Jigsaw; and “Insidious: Beyond the Further”, a paranormal fright-fest that offers a kind of preview for the 2018 thriller, Insidious: The Last Key.